Pylons/pyramid/docs/narr/views.rst

 Usage of the ``view_config`` decorator is a form of :term:`declarative configuration`, like ZCML, but in decorator form.
-:class:`pyramid.view.view_config` can be used to associate :term:`view configuration` information -- as done via the equivalent ZCML -- with a function that acts as a :mod:`pyramid` view callable.
-All ZCML :ref:`view_directive` attributes (save for the ``view`` attribute) are available in decorator form and mean precisely the same thing.
+:class:`pyramid.view.view_config` can be used to associate :term:`view configuration` information -- as done via the equivalent imperative code or ZCML -- with a function that acts as a :mod:`pyramid` view callable.
+All arguments to the :meth:`pyramid.configuration.Configurator.add_view` method (save for the ``view`` argument) are available in decorator form and mean precisely the same thing.

 An example of the :class:`pyramid.view.view_config` decorator might reside in a :mod:`pyramid` application module ``views.py``: